What Are Conventions In Writing

 • Subject-Verb Agreement: Ensuring the subject of a sentence agrees in number with its verb is fundamental.
 Errors in subject-verb agreement often lead to awkward and grammatically incorrect sentences.
 For example: "The dog chases the ball," not "The dog chase the ball."

 • Pronoun Agreement and Reference: Pronouns must agree in number and gender with the nouns they replace.
 Ambiguous pronoun references can confuse the reader and detract from clarity.
-Always ensure that the antecedent (the noun the pronoun refers to) is clear and unambiguous.
+Always confirm that the antecedent (the noun the pronoun refers to) is clear and unambiguous.

 B. Mechanics: The Punctuation and Formatting